zephinzer/featuris/README.md

 # environment variable and without substituting the :projectId
 # and :storyId for a real project and story
 social_sharing:
-  development: true # static
+  dev: true # static
-  production: # acceptance
+  prod: # acceptance
     type: acceptance
     source: pivotal
     state: accepted